 Annie Brandner has worked in international human rights and religious freedom for over a decade.
 After an internship with the International Justice Mission in Washington, DC, Annie earned her MA in Political Science, where she examined the pursuit of justice and reconciliation after genocide.

 Annie has worked in policy and advocacy roles in Ottawa and Toronto, addressing issues including extreme poverty, religious persecution and peace building.
-Most recently, she worked as Director of Policy and International Relations for Toronto-based Global Peace Initiative, concurrently serving on the international Leadership Team of the Religious Liberty Partnership.
+She was Director of Policy and International Relations for Toronto-based Global Peace Initiative, and served on the international Leadership Team of the Religious Liberty Partnership.